ourzora/zora-protocol/DEVELOPING.md

 8. The package is the published to npm with the command: `yarn publish-packages` and the package is published.

 In a future version, the when the version branch is merged into main, it can publish the new repos to github.

-Some active questions:

-* How do we ensure the contract version matches the package version?
-Or does it need to match?
-Sometimes there is a js package update without a smart contract update.

-Future ideas:

-* Allow deployment to happen via github actions:
-* Deployments can be added to changesets through some command.
-If a changeset is pushed to main and a deployment is detected in it, a deployment task is added to the PR that's created.
-When that PR is merged, the deployment happens, and a new package is built and publised to npm with the new versions.